RCIC-UCI-Public/website-rcic/docs/source/account/generate-ssh-keys.rst

        over the network to be verified.
      * | A *passphrase* is used to unlock the *private part* of an ssh key pair.
        | Choose a unique passphrase for each generated ssh key pair.
-       | :red:`Don't use your UCINetID password and never use an empty passphrase!`
+       | :red:`Don't use your UCInetID password and never use an empty passphrase!`
        | The passphrase is local and is never transmitted over the network.

 :bluelight:`Can I omit the passphrase when creating my key pair?`